 Three and a quarter acres are planted with clones 337 and 15 of Cabernet Sauvignon; their first commercial vintage was in 2004.
-As Chris says, he thought he was was going to own the vineyards when they were first planted but in fact these are really the domain of their winemaker because of the time he spends here!
+As Chris says, he thought he was going to own the vineyards when they were first planted but in fact these are really the domain of their winemaker because of the time he spends here!
 Chris Dearden (winemaker for Benessere) made the V Madrone’s wines until the winery was sold.
 Their wine was originally made at Benessere Vineyards but is now made on site.
-V Madrone specializes in a single vineyard 100% Cabernet Sauvignon each vintage – this is from their estate vineyard.
-However, they also source fruit for other varietals and these are always very limited productions – typically under several hundred cases (Old Vine Zinfandel, Chardonnay, and Petite Sirah).
-The grapes are often from old vines – focusing on the St. Helena appellation and in several cases are farmed by long time farmers in the valley.
+V Madrone specializes in a single vineyard 100% Cabernet Sauvignon each vintage which is from their estate vineyard.
+However, they also source fruit for other varieties and these are always very limited productions, typically under several hundred cases (Old Vine Zinfandel, Chardonnay, and Petite Sirah).
+The grapes are often from old vines, focusing on the St. Helena appellation and in several cases are farmed by long time farmers in the valley.

 We tried several “young” wines and while they had just been released the week before, they tasted anything but young.
-The 2007 Chardonnay from a vineyard in Carneros to the south shows excellent fruit, but the key to this wine is its balance at such a young age.
-It was aged in French Oak for approximately 16 months.
+The 2007 V Madrone Cellars Chardonnay from a vineyard in Carneros to the south shows excellent fruit, but the key to this wine is its balance at such a young age.
+It was aged in French oak for approximately 16 months.
 The bouquet is fruit forward with citrus blossoms and subtle hints of oak.
 The palate starts with flavors of red apple and pear with more citrus notes towards the finish.
 Its presentation on the palate is seamless throughout.
-Only 160 cases were produced and it is only available at the winery.
+Only 160 cases were produced, and it is only available at the winery.

-The 2005 100% Cabernet Sauvignon was aged in a combination of new and used French Oak as well as a touch of American oak.
-Some of the principal components to producing high end wine are terroir and a well managed vineyard…and having an excellent winemaker doesn’t hurt either!
+The 2005 V Madrone Cellars 100% varietal Cabernet Sauvignon was aged in a combination of new and used French Oak as well as a touch of American oak.
+Some of the principal components to producing high end wine are terroir and a well-managed vineyard…and having an excellent winemaker doesn’t hurt either!
 The fruit for this wine comes entirely from their home vineyard.
 It is an elegant wine with a fruit driven nose of blackberry and plum with underlying notes of minerals, even graphite and a touch of cedar.
 The mouth feel is plush, soft and rounded.
 Structured tannins and good acidity will ensure this wine will age well for years to come.